paco-sparta/documentation/content/en/integrations/rsyslog.md

 4. (Optional) TLS Encryption:
    While sending your logs directly from Rsyslog to your Datadog account, if you want to add TLS encryption, take the following steps.

-    - Install rsyslog-gnutls:
+    - Install the `rsyslog-gnutls` and `ca-certificates` packages:

         ```shell
         sudo apt-get install rsyslog-gnutls ca-certificates
         ```

-    - Modify your `/etc/rsyslog.d/datadog.conf` to end with the following content:
+    - Add the following line to the bottom of your `/etc/rsyslog.d/datadog.conf` file:

         ```conf
         #Define the destination for the logs